 By the end of this module the attending participants will be able to, amongst other learning outcomes:

 Module duration and delivery methodology

-The above list is not a definitive catalogue of learning outcomes that will be achieved during this five-day long learning event, merely a sample of the depth and nature of the attendees’ development thresholds.
-You will see that many of the learning outcomes start with “Demonstrate the ability to …”.
+The above list is not a definitive catalogue of learning outcomes that will be achieved during this five-day learning event, merely a sample of the depth and nature of the attendees’ development thresholds.
+Many of the learning outcomes start with “Demonstrate the ability to …”.
 This is because this is a very practical and interactive course where the learners will be working with experienced practitioners as their trainers in simulated interview exercises.
 Delegates will also work with professional role players who bring a vast amount of experience in this area of work.
 Feedback from the role-players is often said to be one of the most valuable elements of the course.